Take a `moderndive` into introductory linear regression with R

 audience (Wickham, Averick, et al. 2019).

-We go one step further by leveraging the tidyverse
+We go one step further by leveraging the tidyverse and the

-packages to make linear regression accessible to
+broom packages to make linear regression accessible to

 students taking an introductory statistics course (Robinson and Hayes 2019).
 Such students are